-Willingness is everything to the recovering addict or alcoholic, as it is only through honesty, open-mindedness and willingness that we are able to stay sober.
+Willingness is everything to the recovering addict or alcoholic that can push you out of your comfort zone, push you to be vulnerable and honest with yourself and your sponsor, and push you to ultimately make hard changes.
 But how does a person develop willingness?
 Where does it come from?
-More importantly, how do we come to terms with willingness in a life of sobriety, which is by its very definition a life without self-will?
-This may sound like a paradox, but it is much simpler than some might be inclined to think.
+More importantly, how do we come to terms with willingness in a life of sobriety, which is by its very definition a life lacking self-control?

-It would be wonderful for the addict if willingness were something that we could develop overnight, but this is not always the case.
-There are certainly many addicts and alcoholics who will undergo a spiritual experience quite early in their recovery, enabling them to find a new and fulfilling life in sobriety that will change them for the better.
-But many of us struggle with character defects that make this very difficult.
+There are many addicts and alcoholics who undergo a spiritual experience quite early in their recovery, enabling them to find a new and fulfilling life in sobriety that will change them for the better.
+But many of us struggle with persistent character defects that make this sudden change in mindset or behavior very difficult.
 We can be stubborn, selfish, and defiant.
 Many of us are in denial as to the nature of our very problem.